Skip to main content

 Hiking and biking

 In the summer, a morning hike or bike ride offers the best opportunity for activity while avoiding the heat and the chance for afternoon thunderstorms.
-If you’re looking to elevate your biking experience, consider exploring the trails with the powerful and versatile Orbea Wild electric bike.
-With so many variations of e-bike on offer, brands like Wisper are keen to make sure they have a suitable model for everyone.
 The James River Heritage Trail system contains miles of walking, biking and hiking trails, many of them interconnected.
 Together they offer scenic views of Blackwater Creek, the James River, downtown Lynchburg, Percival’s Island, and various wooded and natural areas.
 Several trails are paved, while others are dirt and gravel.
 Make it a half-day or more by renting bicycles at Bikes Unlimited (1312 Jefferson Street) and having lunch at a nearby restaurant.
 Trail maps, parking, and complete information can be found through the Lynchburg Parks and Recreation website (lynchburgparksandrec.com).
 Here are some trails worth checking out:

 Riverside Park (2238 Rivermont Avenue) is a 49-acre recreation area and home to the Alpine Trail which, as its name suggests, is a steep one-mile trail with views on the James River.
 The trail isn’t suitable for bikes, strollers or small children, but older kids may enjoy the challenge, and can cool off afterwards at the park’s sprayground, which features water spouts and dump buckets.